shakfu/fs4m/README.md

-# A modern fluidsynth~ external for Max/MSP
+# Towards a modern fluidsynth~ external for Max/MSP

-`fs4m` is a project to modernize the old Ircam (Max 4) `fluidmax~` fluidsynth external by Norbert Schnell and update it for use in Max 8/9 and fluidsynth 2.4.x.
-The updated external is called `fluidsynth~` for consistency.

-So far code from the prior`fluidmax~` external (included in `source/thirdparty`) has been revised to incorporate modern idioms and deprecated api calls has been removed.

-Audio generation is still pending.
+This project is about modernizing an old Max 4 fluidsynth v1 external (for Max/MSP originally by Norbert Schnell which I found included in `fluidsynth-1.1.7`, called fluidmax.
+Subsequently, I happily discovered an effort at modernization of the same code by Volker Bohm of the same external [here](https://github.com/v7b1/max-thirdParty_externals) albeit using a modified version of FluidSynth v1.0.8 (and which works well in Max 8/9).

+Current work on v2 modernization project is ongoing (macOS only for the time being).
+While initial effort was simply to get it work with modern Max 8 or 9 idioms, clean up the code, and remove / replace deprecated fluidsynth api calls.
+However, it is not currently functional as the audio is not working as expected.

+I have included the code of the original fluidmax project in the `thirdparty` folder and also Volker Bohm's working 64-bit update of the former which is compiled in this project.

+If one can figure out what is causing this audio generation issue, a new fluidsynth~ v2 version will be provided here.

 All development is done on a MacOS M1 Macbook laptop.

-## Building on MaxOS
+## Building on MacOS

 Requires (Xcode) and